-The Nebraska Office of Highway Safety (NOHS) provides funding assistance for overtime enforcement for underage alcohol-related activities.
+The Nebraska Department of Roads Highway Safety Office (NDOR-HSO) provides funding assistance for overtime enforcement for underage alcohol-related activities.
 All eligible activities must be above and beyond the normal enforcement level.
 Funding assistance should be requested a minimum of 30 days prior to the start of the activity to allow adequate time for the approval process.
 Funding requests should be submitted on a completed “Selective Overtime Enforcement Mini-Grant Contract Application and Award”.

 Underage alcohol-related overtime enforcement activities eligible for overtime funding assistance may include: